sphinx-doc/sphinx/doc/usage/configuration.rst

       If the value is a fully-qualified name of a custom Pygments style class, this is then used as custom style.

+.. confval:: maximum_signature_line_length

+   An integer representing the maximum number of characters that cannot be exceeded by the signature of a Python, C or C++ object (which can be overridden with, respectively, :confval:`python_maximum_signature_line_length`, :confval:`c_maximum_signature_line_length` and :confval:`cpp_maximum_signature_line_length`).
+When negative (the default), there is no maximum, no line break will be introduced no matter how long the signature.
+When positive, all objects whose signature exceed the given character limit will have each of their arguments displayed on a separate, indented line.
+This introduces hard line breaks, however, it does not override a potential soft wrapping introduced in the format in which the documentation is built.
+The directive :rst:dir:`single-line-signature` allows to disable this behavior on specific objects.

+   .. versionadded:: 6.x

 .. confval:: add_function_parentheses

    A boolean that decides whether parentheses are appended to function and